nwolff/cours-NN/README.md

 A web application to experiment with a neural network that recognizes handwritten digits : training, predicting, evaluating the precision.

-Deployed automatically when branch main is pushed:
+Deployed automatically when branch main is pushed, to:

 http://rn.nwolff.info/

-The python backend is only needed if you want to train new/different models
+The python backend is only needed if you want to train new/different models or generate new datasets for use in the frontend

 # Tooling